 Our leading RCM methodology, RCM2™, was designed with the optimization of your company’s assets in mind.
-Its job is to help you decide what must be done to ensure that any physical asset, system or process continues to do whatever your team wants and needs it to do.
+For more than 3 decades, its job is to help you decide what must be done to ensure that any physical asset, system or process continues to do whatever your team wants and needs it to do.

 As such, RCM2 is one of the most effective processes to help determine and safeguard the reliability and maintainability of assets.
 It results in the implementation of an effective and cost-saving maintenance strategy on each of the assets of the facility, allowing you to:

 RCM2 identifies the most critical assets of a company and how best to optimize its maintenance strategies to reduce system failures.
 Any assets that are likely to fail or have a large consequence if they do—are considered your most critical assets.